brunops/brunops.github.io/_drafts/fooling-array-push.markdown

 obj.total; // still 12
 {% endhighlight %}

-Same thing.
 How to remember which is which?
 "Array" ends up with "y", so is "apply".
 So there you go, works for me.
 Anyway, there's always the MDN website for <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call" target="_blank">.call</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply" target="_blank">.apply</a>.

 Going back to the _arguments_ as an Array issue, the usual way to solve this is to call the _.slice_ method from the Array prototype, which duplicates the result, leaving the original object intact.
-It is possible to directly call the Array method passing the _arguments_ as its context directly too.
+It is possible to directly call the Array method passing the _arguments_ as its context too.

 {% highlight javascript %}
 function fn() {